LF-Decentralized-Trust/project-proposals/HIPs/hedera-hashgraph.md

 # Motivation
 Hedera envisions significant mutual benefits by donating the `PROJECT` codebase to LF Decentralized Trust.
-Introducing Hedera's advanced consensus algorithm will create synergies between diverse blockchain technologies and promote enhanced collaboration and integration both within and outside the LF Decentralized Trust Foundation.
+Introducing Hedera's advanced consensus algorithm will create synergies between diverse blockchain technologies and promote enhanced collaboration and integration both within and outside the LF Decentralized Trust.
 Our contribution will enrich the array of open-source consensus mechanisms, bolstering the versatility and robustness of its blockchain solutions.
 Moreover, Hedera will contribute to ongoing standards development within the community, while also serving as a